girlscript/winter-of-contributing/Web_Development/FrontEnd/Domain Name Basics/Domain Name Basics.md

 ### ***Types of TLD***
 There are mainly four types of TLDs most recognized, as administered by IANA(Interent Assigned Numbers Authority):
-- ***gTLD or Generic Top-Level Domain*** : Most recognizable TLD like .com, .net, .org, .xyz, .club, .biz, .top etc. <br>
+- ***gTLD or Generic Top-Level Domain*** : Most recognizable TLD like .com, .net, .org, .xyz, .club, .biz, .top etc.

   Some other type of gTLD fall under the category of GeoTLDs including .berlin, .nyc, .moscow, .tokyo etc aiming to identify cartain geographical locations or cultures or places.
 The list under gTLDs is ever-increasing with new additions.
 To take a look at all existing gTLDs, refer to [this](https://www.iana.org/domains/root/db).
 - ***sTLD or Sponsored Top-Level Domain*** : These TLDs are sponsored and maintained by private businesses, organisation or the government.
-We need to abide by certain terms and conditions to register under a sTLD. <br>
+We need to abide by certain terms and conditions to register under a sTLD.

   Some common sTLDs are:
   - .edu – for educational institutions
   - .gov – primarily for US government entities and agencies
   - .asia – open to individuals, companies and organisations connected to the region